-Population estimates were generated for the four sampling regions defined in Table 2 using a start-date of 17 January 2005, an end-date of 17 December 2006, a growth cohortratiibration date of 1 January 2006, minimum time-at-large of one day, a minimum length of 40 cm, a maximum length of 260 cm, asymptotic length of 412.8 cm and a growth coefficient of 6.388E-05 (see RESULTS for details), an annual instantaneous removal rate (representing natural mortality, unobserved removals and emigration) of 0.1 and a undetected mark rate of 1%.
+Population estimates were generated for the four sampling regions defined in Table 2 using a start-date of 17 January 2006, an end-date of 17 December 2007, a growth cohort calibration date of 1 January 2007, minimum time-at-large of one day, a minimum length of 40 cm, a maximum length of 280 cm, asymptotic length of 532.6 cm and a growth coefficient of 2.306E-05 (see RESULTS for details), an annual instantaneous removal rate (representing natural mortality, unobserved removals and emigration) of 0.1 and a undetected mark rate of 1%.
 Note that these regional estimates are made assuming that the population size is constant over the period of tag application.
 The true population size likely has seasonal cycles in any one sampling region; thus, the regional estimates over the experimental period are somewhat analogous to a mean estimate.
 However, the total population size in the study area is expected to be stable.
 The total population estimate for the study area was obtained by summing the regional estimates.
 The confidence interval for the total study area estimate was calculated invoking a normal distribution under the central limit theorem with a variance equal to the sum of the variances for the sampling regions.

-Estimates were made by the 20 cm size intervals calibrated at 1 January 2006 in an attempt to identify the source on any change in the population size.
+Estimates were made by the 20-cm size intervals calibrated at 1 January 2007 in an attempt to identify the source on any change in the population size.
 Population estimates by sampling region and size category were not attempted because of few recaptures.
 The lack of stratification and the uncertainty introduced by large measurement errors in the growth increment resulted in some bias in the estimation of population size.
 Also, some size categories (in particular, the 40-59 cm interval) produced highly skewed posterior distributions generated by sparse recaptures.
 The mean point estimate becomes unstable under these circumstances.
-In order to correct bias and control stability, the maximum likelihood estimates (MLE's) by size category were standardized to the Bayesian mean estimate derived without size categories.
+In order to correct bias and control stability, the maximum likelihood estimates (MLE's) by size categories.